gadget114514/UnityGrepRPlugin/README.md

 # UnityGrepRPlugin

-This plugin searches string pattern in directory.
+This Unity plugin searches string pattern in directory.

+# Install
+Download grepr.unitypackage from repository (as raw data) Import grepr.unitypackage.

 # Getting Started
 [Tools]-[GrepR] opens window.

 # How to use
 Input Search String and Press Find Button to execute searching the string pattern in the folder